 Farrer & Co LLP takes the issue of modern slavery, as defined in the Modern Slavery Act 2015, seriously.
 We continue to consider that the likelihood of an incidence of modern slavery in our business or our supply chains is low.
 However, we are committed to improving our practices in investigating and ensuring that slavery and human trafficking do not take place in any of our supply chains and in any part of our business.

 2. Our firm and business

-We are an English law firm with offices in London providing a range of English law services to individuals, families & trustees, charities & institutions and businesses in the UK and more widely across a number of sectors.
-We have a total of over 400 partners, fee-earners, support staff and business services staff.
-To ensure the provision of such legal services in a cost-effective manner to our client, it is a commercial necessity for us to use third party service providers.
+We are an English law firm with offices in London providing a range of English law services to individuals, families & trustees, charities & institutions and businesses in the UK and internationally, across a number of sectors.
+We have over 400 partners, fee-earners and business services staff.
+To ensure the provision of such legal services in a cost-effective manner to our clients, it is a commercial necessity for us to use third party service providers.